api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 first-party oracle and are hence susceptible to more risk.
 Downtime in the used API, deployed Airnode or deployed Airseeker to maintain the respective dAPI will consequently lead to a stale data point.
-For this reason, self-funded dAPIs are treated as an introduction to API3 as well as a testing ground for data feeds and it should be avoided using them in production environments.
-Instead, production use-cases should upgrade to managed dAPIs if their desired data feed statisfies their requirements in self-funded form.
+For this reason, self-funded dAPIs are treated as an introduction to API3 as well as a testing ground for data feeds.
+It is recommended that use cases with higher security requirements make use of managed dAPIs.

 # Managed dAPIs